Putin, in Syria, says mission accomplished, orders partial Russian pull-out

 However, Russia has announced partial force draw-downs before only to later bring in different capabilities.

-“We’ve seen such announcements before, which turn about to be less significant than they might have initially appeared.
-So the details will be important - if we ever get to see them,” said one European diplomat who declined to be named.
+“We’ve seen such announcements before, which turn about to be less significant than they might have initially appeared,” said one European diplomat who declined to be named.

 “The most significant contribution Russia can make to advancing peace in Syria is to pressure the Assad regime to engage seriously in Geneva (peace talks).
 Absent that, the suspicion will be that this announcement may have more to do with Russian politics than the Syrian situation.”

-Additional reporting by Polina Nikolskaya, Beirut newsroom and Tom Perry and Tom Miles in Geneva; Writing by Andrew Osborn; Editing by Richard Balmforth
+Additional reporting by Andrey Ostroukh and Polina Nikolskaya in Moscow, Beirut newsroom and Tom Perry, Tom Miles and Stephanie Nebehay in Geneva and Idrees Ali in Washington; Writing by Andrew Osborn; Editing by Richard Balmforth